prisma/specs/specs/PhotonJS.md

 - [ ] Distinct
 - [ ] Force indexes
 - [ ] `Photon` constructor API
+- [ ] API when using with Prisma server
+- [ ] Generator/binary versioning
 - [ ] Options argument
 - [ ] Exec
 - [ ] Rename `where` to Criteria (filter/unique criteria)